 There are many different technologies that allow you to control your Air Conditioning system remotely.
 In this article we will focus on the WiFi HVAC systems.
 We will analyze different concepts, comparing their advantages and weak points.

-WiFi Air Conditioning control concepts
+WiFi HVAC Systems control concepts

 Let’s look deeper into existing WiFi air conditioning control, and how it works.
 There are two main ideas:

-- SmartAir Conditioners with WiFi connectivity that connect to a local network Wifi (LAN or WLAN).
+- SmartAir Conditioners with WiFi connectivity that connect to a local network WiFi (LAN or WLAN)